-2. For BA45F5542-2 device, the STPI and STP external pins are unavailable.
+2. For BA45F5240-2 device, the STP external pin is unavailable.

 Standard Type TM Block Diagram

 Standard TM Operation

 The size of Standard TM is 10-bit wide and its core is a 10-bit count-up counter which is driven by a user selectable internal or external clock source.
 There are also two internal comparators with the names, Comparator A and Comparator P. These comparators will compare the value in the counter with CCRP and CCRA registers.
 The CCRP comparator is 3-bit wide whose value is compared with the highest 3 bits in the counter while the CCRA is 10 bits and therefore compares all counter bits.